 These leaders also understand at a conceptual level how technologies like test automation can impact the business, which means they can communicate the benefits to, and gain buy-in from leaders outside the IT department.
-According to a 2018 Gartner survey, the role of a CIO at top-performing digital organizations has substantially widened beyond IT to include innovation and transformation as primary responsibilities.
+According to the 2021 CIO Agenda by Gartner, the role of a CIO at top-performing digital organizations has substantially widened beyond IT to include innovation and transformation as primary responsibilities.